Updated: December 16, 2008

 Pertussis is a bacterial infection caused by Bordetella pertussis.
 The germ is spread when infected people cough or sneeze.

 Children with pertussis have decreased ability to cough up respiratory secretions and develop thick, glue-like mucus in the windpipe.
 This causes severe coughing spells that make it difficult for them to eat, drink, or breathe.
 The child may suffer from coughing spells for two to three weeks or longer.
-Sometimes the child coughs several times before breathing in; when the child finally does breathe in there is often a loud gasp or “whooping” sound.
-The disease is most severe when it occurs early in life; it often requires hospitalization.
+Sometimes the child coughs several times before breathing in.
+When the child finally does breathe in there is often a loud gasp or “whooping” sound.
+The disease is most severe when it occurs early in life and it often requires hospitalization.

-Pertussis is one of the most contagious human diseases, so it is a great risk to those who are unvaccinated.
+Unlike many other vaccine preventable diseases, the bacterium that causes pertussis, B. pertussis,continues to circulate in the population even though most have been immunized.
+Because pertussis is one of the most contagious human diseases, it is a great risk to those who are not vaccinated.
 Pertussis will develop in 90% of unvaccinated children living with someone with pertussis, and in 50% to 80% of unvaccinated children who attend school or daycare with someone with pertussis.

-Approximately 50 out of every 10,000 people who develop pertussis die from the disease.
+In the prevaccine era, pertussis was a universal disease, almost always seen in children.
 Between 1940-1945, before widespread vaccination, as many as 147,000 cases of pertussis were reported in the United States each year, with approximately 8,000 deaths caused by the disease.
 In 1976, there were 1,010 case of pertussis in the US, the lowest number of cases ever reported.
-Over the past few years the number of reported cases of pertussis has increased, reaching 25, 827 in 2004.
-Worldwide, there are an estimated 300,000 annual deaths due to pertussis.
+Over the past few years the number of reported cases of pertussis has increased, reaching 25,827 in 2004; worldwide, there are an estimated 300,000 annual deaths due to pertussis.
+In 2009, there were 16,858 cases of pertussis with the greatest rate occuring in infants less than 6 months of age but with about half of the cases occuring in adolescents and adults.

 No pertussis-only vaccine is available.
 The pertussis vaccine is available as: